 I recently read an article by a British consultant discussing his work with corporate clients.
 I was once again struck by the British English use of the plural when referring to collective nouns, in this case large companies.
-So, for instance, while in American English collective nouns are almost always singular (“Proctor & Gamble is a master of innovation,” or “The government has failed in its effort.”), British English uses the plural (“Unilever have taken a bold step,” “The Clash are my favorite band,” or “the BBC are expanding globally…”) It’s especially jarring when you hear the world’s largest corporations referred to in the plural rather than as a monolithic, singular “it”.
+So, for instance, while in American English collective nouns are almost always singular (“Procter & Gamble is a master of innovation,” or “The government has failed in its efforts.”), British English uses the plural (“Unilever have taken a bold step,” “The Clash are my favorite band,” or “the BBC are expanding globally…”) It’s especially jarring when you hear the world’s largest corporations referred to in the plural rather than as a monolithic, singular “it”.
 It occurs to me that this small grammatical detail might well reveal a worldview with regards to collective entities in general and corporations in particular.

 Maybe we would all be more aware that corporate missions and visions and strategic moves and realignments and mergers and acquisitions are nothing more than humans making human decisions with human consequences.
 Perhaps we would all be more engaged, attached and connected.
 We would be both more forgiving of flaws, more likely to support their efforts and more demanding of personal accountability.
 In turn, everyone from the most junior employee all the way up to the CEO in corporations would see themselves as individuals with real agency and personal responsibility.